d3xter666/ui5-tooling/README.md

 ## Support

 Please follow our [Contribution Guidelines](https://github.com/UI5/cli/blob/main/CONTRIBUTING.md#report-an-issue) on how to report an issue.
 Or chat with us in the [`#tooling`](https://openui5.slack.com/archives/C0A7QFN6B) channel of the [OpenUI5 Community Slack](https://ui5-slack-invite.cfapps.eu10.hana.ondemand.com).
 For public Q&A, use the [`ui5-tooling` tag on Stack Overflow](https://stackoverflow.com/questions/tagged/ui5-tooling).

+## Kudos
+Thanks goes out for the amazing [UI5 VitePress|https://github.com/hschaefer123/ui5-vitepress] project offered by [Holger Schäfer|https://github.com/hschaefer123] on which the UI5 CLI documentation is based.